 In order to be considered for admission to the Post-MSN to DNP program, you must be a U.S. citizen or permanent resident and have:

 - A Master of Science in Nursing (MSN) degree from a regionally accredited U.S. postsecondary institution

-- Current U.S. Registered Nurse (RN) license and board certification in the U.S. in an advanced practice specialty (NP, CNS, CNM, CRNA)
+- Current U.S Registered Nurse (RN) license and board certification in the U.S in an advanced practice specialty (NP, CNS, CNM, CRNA), both in good standing

 - Minimum of two years of professional experience as a licensed Registered Nurse (RN).
 Experience as a board-certified advanced practice registered nurse (APRN) is recommended and preferred.

 - Successfully completed (with a grade of 83 or better) a three-credit course in statistics and a three-credit course in health assessment.
 If you do not meet this requirement, please contact an Admissions Counselor to discuss other fulfillment options.

 In order to be considered for admission to the Post-MSN to DNP program, you must submit the following:

 - One- to two-page personal statement

 - Three letters of recommendation